Frédéric Pierucci: Imprisonment in the United States

-On April 13, 2013, Frédéric Pierucci was arrested at the John F. Kennedy International Airport in New York.
-He was accused bribery of foreign public officials and conspiracy to bribe.
-More specifically, he was accused of being instrumental in hiring consultants who were used to channel bribes to members of the Indonesian Parliament and to officials of the state-owned electricity company in order to obtain a contract to provide power-related services.
+On 13 April 2013, Frédéric Pierucci was arrested and accused of bribery of foreign public officials and conspiracy to bribe.
+More specifically, he was accused of being instrumental in hiring consultants who were used to channel bribes to members of the Indonesian parliament and to officials of the state-owned electricity company in order to obtain a contract to provide power-related services.

 Immediately upon his arrest, he was invited to become an FBI informant inside Alstom, an offer which he refused.
-He was subsequently kept in custody and denied release on bail on the grounds that he was a flight risk (France has no extradition agreement with the United States).
+He was subsequently kept in custody and denied release on bail.

-He was fired from Alstom on 20 September 2013, and thus stopped benefitting from their judicial assistance.